oracle/ojdbc-extensions/ojdbc-provider-gcp/README.md

 ```
 A sign-in screen appears.
 After you sign in, your credentials are stored in the local credential file used by ADC.

-## GCP Object Storage Config Provider
+## GCP Cloud Storage Config Provider
-The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-gcp-object:` to be able to identify that the configuration parameters should be loaded using GCP Object Storage.
+The Oracle DataSource uses a new prefix `jdbc:oracle:thin:@config-gcpstorage:` to be able to identify that the configuration parameters should be loaded using GCP Object Storage.
 Users only need to indicate the project, bucket and object containing the JSON payload, with the following syntax:

 <pre>
-jdbc:oracle:thin:@config-gcp-object://project={project};bucket={bucket};object={object}]
+jdbc:oracle:thin:@config-gcpstorage://project={project};bucket={bucket};object={object}]
 </pre>

 ### JSON Payload format